Cosy Homes in Lancashire

-If your property is suitable you may be able to have a number of energy efficiency improvements installed in your home for free including loft insulation and cavity wall insulation.
+If your property is suitable you may be able to have a number of energy efficiency improvements installed in your home for free including air source heat pumps, solar panels and insulation measures..

-The grant is worth up to £25,000 per property and eligible measures are free for owner-occupiers.
+Grants can be worth up to £38,000, depending on the size of your property.
 Landlords can apply but a contribution will be expected.

 This means that you could get your home winter-ready and the ‘Cosy Homes in Lancashire’ initiative will pick up the bill to help you get warmer, and stay warmer in future for less money.